RAM & Transfer Register

 In Programming Mode (PGM node is LOW)

-The RAMâs I/O pins get routed/connected to the data DIP switches, and the address pins to the address DIP switches:
+The RAMâs I/O pins get routed to the data DIP switches, and the address pins to the address DIP switches:

-PGM being LOW, the address input transceiver connects the memory address DIP switchâs value to the RAMâs address input.
-The NAND gate on the far right of the diagram controlling the I/O transceiver outputs LOW, thus keeping the RAM from interacting with the data bus.
+With PGM LOW, the address input transceiver connects the memory address DIP switchâs value to the RAMâs address input.
+The NAND gate on the far right of the diagram controls the I/O transceiver and outputs LOW, thus keeping the RAM from interacting with the data bus.

-~MW and CLK now have no control on the state of ~WE as node A and C are always HIGH.
-Each time the programming push button is pressed, D goes LOW, simultaneously activating ~WE and routing the value on the data DIP switch to the RAMâs data input pins.
+~MW and CLK now have no control over the state of ~WE because nodes A and C are always HIGH.
+Each time you press the programming push button, D goes LOW, which simultaneously activates ~WE and routes the data DIP switch value to the RAMâs data input pins.

 ICs